 You will also study ‘Families and Households’, debating issues such as the reasons behind recent trends in marriage, divorce and cohabitation and what it means to be a ‘child’ in Britain today and how has this changed over the years.

-In terms of careers, Sociology will open a range of avenues in numerous employment areas.
+Many of our students go onto study sociology or criminology at some of the UK’s top universities including Durham, York, Lancaster and Leeds.
+Sociology will open a range of avenues in numerous employment areas.
 Many students go onto legal professions, the civil service, local government, teaching, the police, social work and social research, to name a few.

-Psychology, Law, History, Politics, English and Geography.
+Psychology, Criminology, Law, History, Politics, English, Philosophy and Geography.